GHG-P fact sheet

 Greenhouse Gas Protocol

-Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many stakeholders to build greenhouse gas (GHG) accounting and reporting standards and to promote their large-scale adoption.
+Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many stakeholders to build standards for accounting and reporting greenhouse gases (GHGs) and to promote their wide adoption.

 The first GHG Protocol standard was published in 2001, and since then the method has been used worldwide, notably for climate reporting, for example to the CDP.

-The latest version in force dates from 2015, with a new revision planned for 2024.
+The current version dates from 2015, with a new revision planned for 2024.

 What are the objectives of the approach?

-The GHG Protocol thus develops internationally recognized calculation and reporting standards to facilitate accurate GHG assessment at various scales (organisations, territories and products).
+The GHG Protocol thus develops internationally recognised calculation and reporting standards to facilitate accurate GHG assessment at various scales (organisations, territories and products).

-Carrying out a GHG Protocol assessment offers organisations several advantages:
+Carrying out a GHG Protocol offers organisations several advantages:

 • Simplify and reduce the cost of carbon accounting